Project Roadmap – What Are the Actual Benefits of the New Online Tool?

 Microsoft Power Automate in the Background

 To make linking projects as flexible as possible in the future, Microsoft relies on Microsoft Power Automate in the background.
-This makes it possible to collect Office 365 data from various sources, compile them individually and deliver them to diverse target systems.
+This makes it possible to collect M365 data from various sources, compile them individually and deliver them to diverse target systems.

-At present, the user interface of the roadmap offers the sources Project Online and Azure Boards for a start.
-Further systems are meant to follow.
+At present, the user interface of the roadmap offers the sources Project Online, Project for the Web and Azure Boards.

 Should you come up with the idea of making your own flows to populate the roadmap: while it is possible to view the configuration of the flows for the projects in your roadmaps, it is not yet possible to select the roadmap as the target for your own flows.